Iscador/spaDWGCN/README.md

 pip install matplotlib==3.6.2
 ```

-For mclust algorithm, we need to install R basic environment(optional).
+For mclust algorithm, we need to install the R basic environment(optional).

 ```
 conda install r-base r-essentials